 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an all-electric HVAC system uses propane or oil, or natural gas as fuel to heat the furnace.
+The blower is powered by propane, oil or natural gas to create heat for the furnace while electricity powers the cooling components in an all-electric unit.

-Vents (or registers) are found in the ceiling or wall of every room.
-If you can keep them open to ensure air flows properly throughout your home.
+Vents (or registers) are found in the ceiling, wall or floor of every room.
+If you can you can keep them open to ensure air flows properly throughout your home.

 Thermostat

-A thermostat is one of the most crucial components of your HVAC system.
-It regulates the temperature in your home by switching on and off the compressor and fan until they reach a preset temperature.
-It also turns on the exchanger to pull fresh air from outside into your home and then vent stale air through your ductwork.
+The thermostat is an important element of your HVAC system.
+It regulates your home’s temperature by turning off and on the compressor and fan until they achieve a specific temperature.
+It also switches on the air exchanger in order to bring fresh air from outside into your home while exchanging stale indoor air through your ductwork.

-Thermostats are located on the interior walls of your home, typically in rooms where they are used the most.
-The place of your thermostat will affect its accuracy.
-For instance, a thermostat located in direct sunlight could be more hot than the actual temperature of the room, causing your system to overrun or not even run at all.
-If your thermostat doesn’t work correctly, try resetting the device.
-If this doesn’t solve the problem then contact an AC technician.
+Thermostats can be positioned on the walls of your home’s interior.
+They are usually in rooms that are most frequently used.
+The location of a thermostat in your home can affect its accuracy.
+A thermostat that is placed in direct sunlight, for instance it could display more heat than the actual room temperature.
+This can cause your system to operate more or less.
+If your thermostat isn’t working correctly, try resetting the device.
+If this doesn’t solve the problem, call an AC technician.

-Consider a programmable thermostat when you are replacing your existing thermostat.
-You can save money on your energy bills.
-A thermostat that can be programmed will automatically adjust the temperature of your home according to your schedule, instead of requiring you to manually manipulate your HVAC system each day.
-It’s also worth checking to determine if you can locate a better model that can give you more energy savings, such as an energy-efficient or ENERGY certified thermostat.
+If you’re thinking about replacing your thermostat, check out the various options available to you, and consider the possibility of a programmable thermostat to reduce your energy costs.
+A programmable model will automatically adjust the temperature of your home to your schedule rather than having to manually adjust your HVAC system each day.
+It’s also worth a look to determine if you can locate an improved model that could give you more energy savings, like an energy-efficient or ENERGY certified thermostat.

 Condenser

-If your air conditioner isn’t performing as well as it is supposed to one of the most common causes can be found in your condenser.
-The condenser consists of several components that cooperate to function.
-If any of these components get damaged or worn out, the entire system can be impacted.
+Condensers are usually the cause when your air conditioner isn’t performing as well as it should.
+The condenser unit is made up of a variety of parts that all need to be functioning in harmony for the unit to work.
+If any of these parts get damaged or worn out, the whole system can be impacted.
 Condenser issues can include a damaged control board for the condenser or leaks of refrigerant.

-The refrigerant gas produced by the compressor is pumped into the condenser, where the fan blows cool air from outside over the coils.
+The refrigerant gas that is produced by the compressor is pushed into the condenser where the fan blows cool air from outside over the coils.
 This allows the refrigerant to reduce its temperature and then transform into a liquid state.
-The low-pressure liquid is chilled and then returned to the evaporator to continue cooling.
-The process continues until the desired temperature for your home or business is reached.
+This liquid at low pressure is chilled and then returned to the evaporator to continue the cooling process.
+The cycle is repeated until the temperature you want in your home or business is achieved.

-To ensure that your condenser is operating properly, you should ensure that the area around it is free of debris.
-The condenser’s fans can pull leaves, twigs and other debris into the unit, creating obstructions and hindering the cooling system from working properly.
-It’s also a good idea to keep the trees and shrubs trimmed so they don’t encroach onto the unit.
-This will reduce the chance that berries, nuts or branches can fall into the system and block it.
-Cleaning your condenser of debris can add two or three years to the lifespan of your AC system.
+To ensure that your condenser runs efficiently, make sure that the area around it is free of debris.
+Leaves, twigs, flowers grass and other debris could be taken into the unit by the condenser fan and create clogs that hinder the operation of the cooling system.
+It’s a good idea also to keep your trees and shrubs well-trimmed so that they don’t encroach onto the unit.
+This will decrease the chances that nuts, berries or branches will fall into the system and clog it.
+Cleaning your condenser of debris can add 1-2 additional years to the life of your AC system.

 Evaporator

-The evaporator is the part that circulates warm air into your home.
-It is made up of a string of tubing which is u-shaped and set into panels.
-The coils are being blown by the air of the blower.
-This draws heat from indoor air and transfers it to the refrigerant.
-The refrigerant liquid is transformed into a gas, then circulated throughout the cooling system in order to cool your indoor air.
+The evaporator is what is used to move warm air around your home.
+It is made up of a string of tubing which is u-shaped and placed into panels.
+The coils are blown by air from the blower.
+This draws heat from indoor air and then transfers it to the refrigerant.
+The refrigerant’s liquid is converted into a gas and circulated throughout the cooling system in order to cool your indoor air.

-The coils are designed with specialized shapes that enhance heat transfer.
+These coils are constructed with specific structures that aid in the transfer of heat.
 Fins are utilized to increase the surface area of the coils.
-Copper and aluminum are both utilized to construct Evaporators, each with its own advantages.
+Certain evaporators are constructed with copper while others use aluminum, each providing its own set advantages.

-A evaporator with an accumulation of organic growth can be prone to problems.
-This can be the result of mold or mildew.
-If this is the case, the unpleasant smells caused by the bacteria will be circulated throughout the house and could cause discomfort.
+A evaporator with a buildup of organic growth is susceptible to issues.
+This can be a result of mold or mildew.
+If this happens, the bacteria will produce a smell that will spread throughout the home.
+This may cause discomfort.

-It is crucial to choose an evaporator that is easily cleaned and maintained.
-It is also a good idea to consider the environment you will be working in when choosing an evaporator.
-Certain evaporators are designed to endure harsh environments, whereas others are suited to moderate ones.
-You will also want to ensure that your evaporator is protected by a warranty that will protect you and your investment.
+To avoid these issues, it is crucial to choose an evaporator that is easily cleaned and maintained.
+It is also recommended to consider the environment in which you work when choosing an evaporator.
+Some evaporators are built to stand up to harsh conditions, while others can be used in moderate environments.
+You will also want to make sure that your evaporator is protected by a warranty which will safeguard you and your investment.

 Fan

-The fan that blows air in your HVAC system circulates hot or cold air through your home until you reach the thermostat setting.
-The fan can be set to auto or constant.
-We recommend that you keep the fan on constant to maximize efficiency and save money on your electricity bill.
-If your system’s fan is continuously running we can replace it with an ECM blower motor, which is up to 70% more efficient than old PSC motors and pays for itself in savings over the life of the unit.
+Your HVAC system’s blower fan functions to circulate cool or hot air through your home until the thermostat you set is attained.
+The fan can be set to automatic or constant.
+We recommend keeping the fan on constant to maximize efficiency and reduce your electricity bills.
+If your system’s fan is constantly running We can replace it with a new ECM blower motor which is up to 70 percent more efficient than the old PSC motors and will pay for itself in savings over the lifetime of the unit.

-If your fan is operating at the highest setting, a malfunctioning relay switch or short circuit may be hindering the settings you input on the thermostat from reaching your fan.
+If your fan is operating at the highest setting, a malfunctioning relay switch or short circuit may be preventing the settings you enter on the thermostat from reaching the fan.

 Filter

-Air flows through the filter before being warmed or cooled, and then circulated around the home.
-It removes impurities, and stops dust and pet dander from getting into the system to contaminate internal components.
-It shields the family members from illnesses caused by airborne pathogens.
-It also ensures that the system is functioning properly.
-A dirty filter makes the system work harder and can cause it to overheat or to fail.
+Air passes through the filter before being warmed or cooled, and then circulated throughout the home.
+It removes impurities and keeps dust and pet dander from getting into the system and contaminating the internal components.
+It shields the family from illness spread by airborne pathogens.
+It also ensures that the system is operating efficiently.
+A dirty filter can make the system work harder and could cause it to overheat or break down.

-Homeowners need to change their filters regularly.
-The label will tell them whether they should do it every 30 days or every 90 days.
-If a homeowner isn’t sure what kind of filter they need, they should consult an HVAC professional.
-A professional can help homeowners select the best filter for their home, in light of factors like climate, how often they use their system, and even personal preferences, for instance, whether there are allergy or smokers sufferers in the house.
+Homeowners need to replace their filters regularly.
+The label will tell them if they should do it every 30 days or every 90 days.
+A homeowner should consult a HVAC professional if they are unsure about the kind of filter they require.
+A professional can assist them in selecting the right filter for their home based on climate and the amount of time they use their system, as well as personal factors like the presence of allergy sufferers or smokers in the house.

-The filter is situated in the return air duct, or in some cases, the blower compartment of the furnace.
-The return air duct may be found on the wall, floor or ceiling, or even in the in the utility closet.
-It typically has a large metal grate that is covered by the filter.
-Ideally, the filter is accessible to homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is situated in the return air duct or in some cases the blower compartment, of the furnace.
+The return air duct can be located on the wall, floor, ceiling, or utility closet, and it typically has a large metal grate that covers the filter.
+The filter should be accessible to both homeowners and technicians for easy cleaning and replacement.

-Filters are evaluated based on their MERV rating (Minimum Effectiveness Reporting Value) which reveals how well they are able to capture different sizes of particles.
-A filter with a low MERV can capture larger contaminants such as dust mites or pet dander but not fine allergens and germs.
-High-MERV filters on the contrary, are able to capture many different contaminants without limiting normal airflow.
+Filters are evaluated based on the MERV (Minimum Efficiency Reporting Value) rating, which shows how effective they are at taking in different sizes of particles.
+A low-MERV is able filter larger particles such as dust mites and pet dander but not fine allergens and germs.
+High-MERV filters on the contrary, can capture various contaminants without limiting normal airflow.